What is a vocal cord granuloma?

-A contact granuloma is a tissue lesion (granulation tissue) of varying size and shape that usually occurs unilaterally in the posterior third of the vocal fold.
+A vocal cord granuloma (contact granuloma) is a tissue lesion (granulation tissue) of varying size and shape that usually occurs unilaterally in the posterior third of the vocal fold.
 Contact granulomas consist of inflammatory tissue that originates from the layer of dense fibrous connective tissue (perichondrium) lining the arytenoid cartilage.
 Vocal fold granulomas will commonly be shaped like a crater caused by them striking the contralateral side during phonation.

 The size of contact granulomas varies greatly.
 In addition to the smaller forms that cause minor symptoms, there are large balloon-like granulomas that not only lead to significant hoarseness, but also to breathing problems.